 Here are the end bumpers on the top rail.
 The kit is actually pretty easy to assemble – but read the directions a couple of times first, so you have a good idea of the steps.
 Layout your hardware clearly somewhere that you will not spill it. :)

 Installing the hardware on my Sliding Pallet Doors – part 2:

-There are spacers that make room for the rollers between the rail and the wall.
-It is all in the directions, but take a moment to just lay out all the hardware to get an idea of what you’re doing.
+Some spaces make room for the rollers between the rail and the wall.
+It is all in the directions, but take a moment just to lay out all the hardware to get an idea of what you’re doing.
 Be sure and use a level to get the rail straight.
 The rails have stops that go onto the rail before attaching above the door opening.
 Be sure you don’t open the door right off of the rail.
 Then I had to attach the hardware to the tops of the doors.
 Measure, drill, bolt up…..but I had to adjust to being perfect.
 Remember, I am working with pallet wood, on top of the fact that getting anything squared out is next to impossible for me.
 Install the floor guides and the roller hardware.
 Finally, heft the doors up in place (protect your back!), and you’ve got an amazing set of sliding barn doors!

 I love this Stanley Hardware Sliding Barn Door Kit.
 It is rustic but still is neat and beautiful.
-The oil-rubbed bronze color goes great with the brown and silvery stains I had on hand, and against the color of the wall too.
+The oil-rubbed bronze color goes great with the brown and silvery stains I had on hand and against the color of the wall too.